mwong3723/Web-Development-Project/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.'

+Access the admin portal with http://localhost:3000/admin

 ## Additional Notes